NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 # Scaling
+<p align="center"> *Metadata is the love letter to the future*  </p>
+- we have no idea who said this but we are using it.

 The teams will be generating JSON files with metadata for each contig with its features which will be indexed using a database and joined accordingly to best address database lookups based on identified use cases.